-Though the concept was developed long before that, his first album (entitled Lágbájá) was released to National acclaim in 1993.
-Over the years and more albums later, the music continues to fascinate with its unique focus on a core of African drums.
+Though the concept was developed much earlier, his first album was released to National acclaim in 1993.
+Over the years and more albums later, his music has continued to fascinate with its interplay of traditional African drums and Western instruments which create a unique and enchanting soundscape.
 His music is a product of various influences ranging from traditional Yoruba music to Jazz.
-Often the music is purely instrumental- an interplay between traditional Yoruba percussions, drums, chants, and western instruments, especially the saxophone.
-When there are lyrics, they are primarily sung in Yoruba, English or a blend of the two as is colloquially spoken in Yoruba cities.
-Many of his songs dwell on serious social issues, while others simply entertain.
-Some are dance inducing while others pass serious messages in humourous ways.
+Often, it is purely instrumental but when there are lyrics, they are primarily sung in Yoruba, English or a blend of the two as is colloquially spoken in Nigeria.
+Lágbájá has christened his music Africano, alluding mostly to the central role of African drums and rhythms in his groovy fusion.

 While many of his songs simply entertain, most are about serious social issues.
 He passes impactful serious messages in humorous ways and continues to use his music as a catalyst for the emergence of a better society.